Surya-2006-gif/ros2-notes/week-2.md

 It was dropped of the following reasons:

       - The ROS Master acts as a central server, so if it goes down or restarts, all nodes lose connection and communication breaks
+      - One of the other reason is that ros1 didnt provide flexibility(ros2 had qos profiles)
       -